London Air Quality Forecast – Current Air Pollution

 Air Quality Pollution Levels

-Nitrogen Dioxide Low Ozone Low PM10 Particulate Low PM2.5 Particulate Low Sulphur Dioxide Low
+Nitrogen Dioxide Low Ozone Moderate PM10 Particulate Low PM2.5 Particulate Low Sulphur Dioxide Low

-Low air pollution forecast valid from Thursday 8 January to end of Thursday 8 January GMT.
+Moderate ozone air pollution forecast valid from Thursday 16 July to end of Friday 17 July GMT.

-Overall, air pollution is expected to remain ‘Low’ for the following pollutants:
+Air pollution is forecast to remain ‘Low’ for the following pollutants:

 Nitrogen Dioxide